 The inability of your air conditioner to cool your home is exacerbated by a lack of air filters.
 If the filter becomes too clogged, your air conditioner will no longer function properly and you will not receive enough cool air.
 The outside unit may be turned on while the indoor unit is turned off, or you may hear the blower but not feel the cold air.

-Change the air filter first because it is the easiest component to replace.
+Change the furnace filter first because it is the easiest component to replace.
 It’s a good idea to keep extra filters on hand in case of an emergency.
 Replace the clogged filter and put the air conditioner through its paces.
 If you start to feel cold, you’ve solved the problem.

 Examine for Breakers